The Rise of Software as a Service (SaaS)

-Even fifteen years ago, the term was not in common use - but Google Trends data highlights the increasing popularity of users searching for information on SaaS:
+Even fifteen years ago, this term was not in common use - but Google Trends data highlights the consistent increase in popularity of users searching for information on SaaS worldwide:

-With countless startups entering the fray and established companies looking for ways to further capitalize on the growth of the SaaS industry, what has contributed to the rise of SaaS - and what lies ahead?
+With countless startups entering the fray each month and established companies looking for different ways to further capitalize on the growth of the SaaS industry, what has contributed to the rise of SaaS - and what lies ahead?

-SaaS is a business model embraced by many of the world’s largest organizations.
+SaaS is a business model that has been embraced by many of the world’s largest organizations.
 Typically, it involves a third-party provider hosting an application which is made available over the Internet, usually via a subscription model.

 This differs from the previous method of software delivery, which involved purchasing an application which had to be physically installed at a customer’s place of business.